 Report Publication and Preparation: The statistics in this report are published in accordance with the standards and guidelines set by federal law.
 USI Public Safety submits the crime statistics published in this report to the Department of Education.
-The statistical information gathered by the Department of Education is available to the public through the USI Public Safety website.
+The statistical information gathered by the Department of Education is available to the public through the

+USI Public Safety website Public Safety - University of Southern Indiana (usi.edu).
 A daily crime log is also available for review 24 hours a day at the Public Safety Office.